junxit/us-congress-bills-111/metadata.md

 - 2009-10-21 — Placed on the Union Calendar, Calendar No. 174.
 - 2009-10-21 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-308.
 - 2009-10-21 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-308.
+- 2010-06-08 — Considered under suspension of the rules. (consideration: CR H4222-4223)
+- 2010-06-08 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2008.
+- 2010-06-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-06-08 — Mrs. Napolitano moved to suspend the rules and pass the bill, as amended.
+- 2010-06-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4222)
+- 2010-06-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4222)